Abhaile - free mortgage arrears support

 If the Legal Aid Board is satisfied with the application, it will grant you a Legal Aid Certificate.
 You and your PIP can then select a solicitor from the Abhaile scheme solicitors’ panel to act on your behalf.
 (Under the Personal Insolvency Acts, it is your PIP who must apply to Court on your behalf for the review.)
 The Legal Aid Board will normally also cover the cost of a barrister from the Civil Legal Aid barristers’ panel.

-Abhaile services are provided free of charge to eligible borrowers.
+Abhaile services are provided free of charge to borrowers who qualify for the scheme.

 Where to apply